-A Change Makers volunteer will play a key role in Family Weight Management courses.
+A Change Makers volunteer will play a key role in Healthy Lifestyle programmes or workshops.
 Volunteers will be expected to base service user’s positive behaviour change at the centre of their work.
-The role will involve assisting with activities, maintaining clear and accurate records where necessary, and recording any necessary information in order to feedback Family Weight Management team members.
+The role will involve assisting with activities, maintaining clear and accurate records where necessary, and recording any necessary information to feedback Change Makers team members.

 There will be a variety of opportunities depending on your availability.

-The main responsibilities will be to support the Family Lifestyle Advisor with the weekly nutrition and healthy eating sessions and the Physical Activity Coach with games throughout the 9 week family lifestyle programme.
+The main responsibilities will be to support the Change Makers team with the weekly nutrition and physical activity sessions throughout the 7 week family lifestyle programme.
 Furthermore, to support positive changes in behaviour (ie healthy eating, physical activity, positive mental well-being) by children and family members in order to achieve and maintain healthy weight over the course.